-Quraisha Dawood is completing her PhD in industrial, organisational and labour relations at UKZN.
+Quraisha Dawood has completed a PhD in industrial, organisational and labour relations at UKZN.
 She is a poet and freelance journalist and has written for Readers Digest, the Sunday Tribune and Al-Qalam and Al-ummah.

 Zayd Ebrahim is an Urban Strategist working in local government.
 His interests include urban innovation, new media, technology and urban policy